anyoptimization/pymoo/doc/source/index.rst

 About
 ------------------------------------------------------------------------------

-This framework is developed and maintained by `Julian Blank <julian blank research>`_ who is affiliated to the `Computational Optimization and Innovation Laboratory (COIN) <https://www.coin-laboratory.com>`_ supervised by `Kalyanmoy Deb <https://www.egr.msu.edu/people/profile/kdeb>`_ at the Michigan State University in East Lansing, Michigan, USA.
+This framework is developed and maintained by `Julian Blank <http://www.cse.msu.edu/~blankjul/>`_ who is affiliated to the `Computational Optimization and Innovation Laboratory (COIN) <https://www.coin-laboratory.com>`_ supervised by `Kalyanmoy Deb <https://www.egr.msu.edu/people/profile/kdeb>`_ at the Michigan State University in East Lansing, Michigan, USA.